Happy Child High School, Rehabari

 Happy Child High School (HCHS) is a co-educational institution situated in Rehabari, Guwahati (Assam).
-It was established on 13 January 1980 by Mr. M. P. Aggarwal and Mrs. Nirmal Aggarwal.
-It is affiliated to the Board of Secondary Education, Assam.
+It was established on 13 January 1980 by M. P. Aggarwal and Nirmal Aggarwal.
+It is affiliated with the Assam State School Education Board (formed by merging the Board of Secondary Education, Assam and the Assam Higher Secondary Education Council).

 The first batch of 12 students appeared for matriculation (also known as High School Leaving Certificate Examination or HSLC Examination) in the year 1989.
 As of the year 2020, a total of 142 students appeared for matriculation from this school.

-The school has two wings - a primary school building (consisting of classes Pre-nursery to 4) and a high school building (consisting of classes 5 to 10).
+The school has two wings - a primary school building (consisting of classes Nursery to 5) and a high school building (consisting of classes 6 to 12).

 Background

-Mrs. Nirmal Aggarwal started her career as Headmistress of Tarun Ram Phukan School, Guwahati.
+Nirmal Aggarwal started her career as Headmistress of Tarun Ram Phukan School, Guwahati.
 Thereafter, on 31 August 1964, she joined Shishu Niketan, Guwahati.
 During her tenure as the Headmistress of Shishu Niketan, she had a strong inclination to start her own school and usher the holistic development to the students of the society.

 The school made a humble beginning on 13 January 1980 at Kumarpara, Guwahati with its name being Happy Child Montessori School.
 In this noble venture of hers, special mention can be made of her husband, Mr. M. P. Aggarwal, and their children, who stood by her through thick and thin and extended their whole hearted support and encouragement.
 At the beginning, it was just a primary school with a handful of dedicated teachers and with classes starting from Pre Nursery to Class 2.
 When it got affiliated in the year 1988, it changed its name to Happy Child High School.